-(3) If the full cash value of the new construction on the date of completion, plus the full cash value of the replacement primary residence on the date of acquisition, is of greater value than the full cash value of the original primary residence adjusted pursuant to subdivision (c)(2) of this rule, the new base year value of the replacement primary residence shall be the difference between the full cash value of the replacement primary residence plus the value of the new construction and the full cash value of the original primary residence adjusted pursuant to subdivision (c)(2) of this rule, plus the factored base year value of the original primary residence.
+(3) If the full cash value of the new construction on the date of completion, plus the full cash value of the replacement primary residence on the date of acquisition, is of greater value than the full cash value of the original primary residence adjusted pursuant to subdivision (c)(2) of this rule, the new base year value of the replacement primary residence shall be the difference between the full cash value of the replacement primary residence adjusted pursuant to subdivision (c)(2) of the original primary residence adjusted pursuant to subdivision (c)(2) of the new construction and the full cash value of the original primary residence adjusted pursuant to subdivision (c)(2) of this rule, plus the factored base year value of the original primary residence.

 Example 12: Owner sold their original primary residence for \$700,000 when the factored base year value was \$300,000.
 Several months later, owner purchased a replacement primary residence for \$500,000, and filed a base year value transfer claim.
 After the claim was accepted, Owner began to construct an addition to the replacement primary residence and completed new construction later that year.
 The value of the completed new construction was \$250,000.
-Subject to all the other conditions and requirements of this section, since the full cash value of the new construction (\$250,000) plus the full cash value of the replacement primary residence on the date of purchase (\$500,000) is more than the adjusted full cash value of the original primary residence (\$735,000 = \$700,000 multiplied by 1.05), the new base year value of the replacement primary residence is \$315,000 (\$300,000 factored base year value of original primary residence plus \$15,000, which is the difference between (1) the sum of the full cash value of the replacement primary residence (\$500,000) plus the full cash value of the new construction (\$250,000), and (2) the adjusted full cash value of the original primary residence (\$735,000)).
+Subject to all the other conditions and requirements of this section, since the full cash value of the new construction (\$250,000) plus the full cash value of the replacement primary residence on the date of purchase (\$500,000) is more than the adjusted full cash value of the original primary residence (\$735,000 = \$700,000 multiplied by 1.05), the new base year value of the replacement primary residence is \$315,000 (\$300,000 factored base year value of original primary residence plus \$15,000, which is the difference between (1) the sum of the full cash value of the replacement primary residence (\$250,000), and (2) the adjusted full cash value of the original primary residence (\$735,000).